Instructions On How To Read Body Language

 Start With The Head

 In difficult situations, we tend to cross our arms or adopt defensive poses with our body language.
-This can be tense muscles, turning bodily away from a person, but especially crossing the arms in front of the body.
-By doing this, we physically place our arms between us and the thing (or person) causing the discomfort.
-Many people "talk" with their hands and these gestures imply that they are engaged with the other person, when we hold them in we're actively suppressing that engagement.
+This can include things like tense muscles, turning away from others, and crossing the arms in front of the body.
+By doing this, we can physically place our arms between us and the thing (or person) causing the discomfort.

-If you're speaking normally your toes, tend to point towards the person you're talking to, when you're ready to leave, one foot will start to point away.
-Similarly, when you're sitting talking with someone you may cross your legs away from them if you're uncomfortable or don't like the conversation.
-The opposite is true if someone is standing.
-Crossing the legs implies they want to stay because it would hinder an "escape.
+If you're speaking to someone you like about something that makes you happy, you may notice your toes tend to point toward the person you're talking to.
+In contrast, when you're ready to leave, one or both of your feet may start to point away.
+Similarly, when you're sitting and talking with someone you may cross your legs away from them if you're uncomfortable or don't like the conversation.

 Quirks & Habits

-The key to reading body language is to understand that while most of these cues are common everyone has their nuances within them.
-Someone may only feel comfortable crossing their legs to the left because of a bad knee for example, and this behavior on its own shouldn't be used to gauge their feelings.
-Often you don't need to do a deep analysis of their behaviors to understand what their body is saying, especially if the context is an obvious one.
+The key to reading body language may be to understand that while most of these cues are common, every person’s individual body language can be nuanced.
+Someone may only feel comfortable crossing their legs to the left because of a bad knee for example, and this behavior on its own shouldn't necessarily be used to gauge their feelings.